-With spring and summer upon us, many pet owners are yearning to hit the trail with their pets.
-While this is a great way to exercise our pets, keep an eye out for potential dangers along the trail and remember to pack a basic first aid kit.
+Every year, adventurous pet parents hit the trail with their pets.
+While this is a great way to exercise your pets, keep an eye out for potential dangers along the trail and remember to pack a basic first aid kit.

 Venomous critters: Snakes and scorpions can be a real concern when out hiking; try and make sure you keep your pet close.
 If you suspect that your pet has been bitten or stung, the best course of action is to get veterinary attention immediately.
 Do not tourniquet the limb or try to suck out the poison; prompt medical attention is the paramount concern.